jjwagner-nasa-larc/HLPW6-TC1/017_KHI_Cflow/017_TC1_R_01/Readme.md

 # High Lift Prediction Workshop 6 - Template Submission Files

-This folder contains No.1. and 2. files of the followings, which are submitted for Test Case 1 (Preliminary results for Mini-workshop1):
+This folder contains No.1. and 2. files submitted for Test Case 1 (Preliminary results for Mini-workshop1):

 1. **FM.dat** = Converged or time-averaged Force and Moment data vs. angle of attack, multiple grid levels may be included
    - N.B.: append grid descriptor if providing results for multiple grids